RyanKadri/rk0.xyz/packages/site/src/lessons/lesson10/lab/js-libraries-lab.md

 - You used NPM to install a graphing library, as well as Parcel
 - You correctly used the graphing library to render **two different types** of graphs on your site
 - The graphs you created have all of the characteristics requested above.
+It is not important that you use JQuery on your final project.

 </article>